The eleven dimensional supergravity equations on edge manifolds

 For the linearized operator we use the elliptic estimate for edge operators, and the difference with nonlinear operator is lower order therefore can be controlled by $\|u\|_{x^{\delta}H_{e,b}^{2,k}(M;K)}$ so it is absorbed to the left hand side.
 Since the estimate holds for every $k$ we get the smoothness of $u$. \end{proof}

-We can also obtain the polyhomogeneous expansion of the solution. \begin{proposition} When the boundary data $v \in C^{\infty}(\bbS^6;V)$, the solution $u$ has a classical polyhomogeneous expansion in the sense of~\cite{melrose1993atiyah}, with leading terms given by~\eqref{expansion} and the exponent of the logarithmic terms grows linearly with the order. \end{proposition} \begin{proof} We solve the problem iteratively to obtain a formal expansion.
-For the first order problem, from the linearization and its inverse construction, we have $u_1$ as in~\eqref{expansion} and
+We can also obtain the polyhomogeneous expansion of the solution. \begin{proposition} When the boundary data $v \in C^{\infty}(\bbS^6;V)$, the solution $u$ has a classical polyhomogeneous expansion in the sense of~\cite{melrose1993atiyah}, with leading terms given by~\eqref{expansion} and the exponent of the logarithmic terms grows at most linearly with the order. \end{proposition} \begin{proof} We solve the problem iteratively to obtain a formal expansion.
+Denote the base data $u_{0}=(h\times g_{\frac{1}{4}\SS^{4}}, 6\Vol_{\SS^{4}})$.
+For the first order problem, from the linearization and its inverse construction, we have $u_1=(g_{1},F_{1})$ as the leading terms of~\eqref{expansion} such that

-Then we solve away the $x^{3+\delta}e_1$ term and one $\log$ term appear because the appearance of indicial roots.
-Then iteratively we obtain the terms